pokoinsight-hue/Gowtham/README.md

 - Basic knowlege on AWS and Azure cloud services.

 **Background**
-4 years as CQE + 2 years as Project Engineer → leveraging domain knowledge in AWS and Azure Cloud.
+4 years as Data Analyst (Power BI) + 2 years as Project Engineer → leveraging domain knowledge in AWS and Azure Cloud.

 **Some of my  Projects Demo:**
 1. Market Mindz Performances